-The plan was required to inform a planning application for the demolition all existing buildings (B1-B3) on site and create one new building single family house (hereafter referred to as "the proposed development").
+The plan was required to inform a planning application for the erection of new dwelling with associated parking and landscaping following demolition of existing dwelling (hereafter referred to as "the proposed development").

 A plan showing the proposed development is provided in Appendix 1.